 I accompanied the fregula with yellow pepper and thyme and garnished with sour cream and a slightly spicy red pepper sauce.
 If you don't know what’ it's the Sardinian fregula, take a look at the Video preparation of Sardinian fregula, I shot a nice Seventh St. Peter's bakery, in Sardegna.

 To make the pepper-infused fregula, instead of the’oil I used the food cocoa butter: This is the fat contained in cocoa pods, natural and rich in fatty acids, has a high smoke point and is suitable to prepare both sweet and savoury.
 Obviously, alternatively you can safely replace cocoa butter with regular butter or extra virgin olive oil.
 If you love Sardinian cuisine, have a look at all my SARDINIAN RECIPES, from seadas to macaroons and my RECIPES WITH SARDINIAN FREGULA.
-Have a nice day!
+Have a good day!

 350 grams of fregula

-- 2 yellow peppers
+2 yellow peppers

-- 1 red bell pepper
+1 red bell pepper

-- 4 tablespoons sour cream (if you want to do it yourself click here on the basics for the recipe)
+4 tablespoons sour cream (if you want to do it yourself click here on the basics for the recipe)

 fresh thyme as required

 a golden onion small

 a clove of garlic

 30 grams of shredded PDO parmigiano Reggiano

 1 liter of vegetable broth or chicken light

 half a glass of dry white wine

 While the fregula cooks blend the red pepper with olive oil just enough to obtain a homogeneous emulsion and dense, then season with salt and paprika.

-THE PAIRING: We suggest "Cantavigna" a sparkling Rosé produced in the countryside of Alghero from Cantina Santa Maria La Palma: a cheerful wine, fruity and fragrant.
+MATCHING: We suggest "Cantavigna" a sparkling Rosé produced in the countryside of Alghero from Cantina Santa Maria La Palma: a cheerful wine, fruity and fragrant.